 CONTACT: Both visitor centers are open from 9:00 a.m. to 5:00 p.m. daily.
 The phone number at the Rincon Mountain District (east) is (520) 733-5153.
 The phone number at the Tucson Mountain District (west) is (520) 733-5158.
 If the visitor center is closed, call 911.

-ENTRANCE: The 7-day entrance fee for bicycles is $5 per person.
+ENTRANCE: A 7-day entrance pass for bicycles can be purchased at the park or online.
 Children under 16 are free.
 For frequent riders, annual passes are available at either visitor center or the entrance station.
 These passes allow unlimited entry for the pass holder plus 3 adults (under 16 free) into the park, and are valid for one year.

 You may ride in the park after dark, however a rear reflector and headlight are required.